rossetti/KSLBook/docs/02-Chapter2.md

 It is also possible to specify a distribution in the form of a CDF array over the items in the list to permit sampling that is not equally likely.
 There are also extension functions declared on arrays for directly performing this form of random selection.

-This next example illustrates how to define a population of values (`DPopulation`) and use it to perform sampling operations such as random samples and permutations.
+This next example illustrates how to define a population of values via the `DPopulation` class and to use it to perform sampling operations such as random samples and permutations.
 Similar functionality is also demonstrated by directly using the functions of the `KSLRandom` object

 ::: {.example #ch2ex19 name="Random Permuation"}
 This example defines a population over the integer from 1 to 10 and permutes the population.
 It also illustrates how to sample from the population and permute a mutable list.